ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### Instance configurations
 {: #vc_orderinginstance-inst-config}

-You can select **New Configuration** to specify settings for an instance and place the order or save the settings as a configuration template without placing an order.
+You can select **New configuration** to specify settings for an instance and place the order or save the settings as a configuration template without placing an order.
 You can also select a saved configuration template to further edit it, or to update it and then save it as a new configuration template.

 ### Instance name
 {: #vc_orderinginstance-inst-name}